JuliaData/TypedTables.jl/docs/src/man/table.md

 For those with experience using the [*DataFrames.jl*](https://github.com/JuliaData/DataFrames.jl) package, this comparison may be useful:

  * The columns stored in a `Table` are immutable - you cannot add, remove or rename a column.
 However, it is very cheap to create a new table with different columns, encouraging a functional programming style to deal with your outer data structure.
 (See also `FlexTable` for a more flexible alternative).
-For compison, this is a similar approach to [*IndexedTables*](https://github.com/JuliaComputing/IndexedTables.jl) and [*JuliaDB*](https://github.com/JuliaComputing/JuliaDB.jl), while *DataFrames* uses an untyped vector of columns.
+For comparison, this is a similar approach to [*IndexedTables*](https://github.com/JuliaComputing/IndexedTables.jl) and [*JuliaDB*](https://github.com/JuliaComputing/JuliaDB.jl), while *DataFrames* uses an untyped vector of columns.

  * The columns themselves may be mutable.
 You may modify the data in one-or-more columns, and add or remove rows as necessary.
 Thus, operations on the *data* (not the data *structure*) can follow an imperative form, if desired.